jongs/jongs.github.io/_posts/2022-09-08-Listen-to-that-nervous-feeling.md

 I looked online for American warning signs for cliffs.
 My favorite one, which the internet shows at various spot, reads:
 <p>&nbsp;</p>

-LISTEN TO THAT NERVOUS FEELING.
+LISTEN TO THAT NERVOUS FEELING.  <br>
 Don’t jump off the cliff.
 <p>&nbsp;</p>